next-multilingual/next-multilingual/README.md

 ## Why `next-multilingual`? 🗳️

-Why did we put so much effort with these details?
+Why did we put so much effort into these details?
 Because our hypothesis is that it can have a major impact on:

 - SEO
 - Boosting customer trust with more locally relevant content.
 - Making string management easier and more modular.

-More details an be found on the implementation and design decision in the individual README files of each API and in the [documentation](./doc) directory.
+More details can be found on the implementation and design decision in the individual README files of each API and in the [documentation](./doc) directory.